David Josef Bach: Editor-in-chief of the Arbeiter-Zeitung

+In 1933, he commissioned a painting by Oskar Kokoschka of the Wilhelminenberg Kinderheim, with its panoramic view of the City of Vienna; and invited the avant-garde stage designer Frederick Kiesler to construct a full-sized experimental stage – the Raumbühne – in the Konzerthaus.

 Cultural politics

 Bach can be said to have held a unique position in the cultural politics of Vienna.
-In a situation of increasing polarisation between Right and Left, he attempted to create a cultural consensus by including conservatives like Hofmannsthal and Kralik in his system of patronage, as well as radicals like Ernst Fischer and Alban Berg.
+In a situation of increasing polarization between right and left, he aimed to create a cultural consensus by including conservatives like Hugo von Hofmannsthal and Mathilde Kralik in his system of patronage, as well as radicals like Ernst Fischer and Alban Berg.
 The esteem in which he was held by the Viennese cultural community is reflected in the collection of eighty-eight large-format literary, artistic and musical dedications in a Kassette presented to him in August 1924 on the occasion of his fiftieth birthday.
 This collection, now in the care of Gonville and Caius College, Cambridge, includes original artistic works of considerable value and forms a unique time capsule of Viennese cultural life.